http-Figueiredo/http-Figueiredo/README.md

 - 📫 How to reach me?
 Call me baby -> +55 65 99646-2461; or email me -> http.figueiredo@gmail.com
 - 😄 Pronouns: he/him (I dont really care what you call me, everyone calls my name wrongly)
 - ⚡ Fun fact: I love knowing (almost) everything, so if you got a information that I don't know about, tell me please!!!
 Learning new thing is also something I love...
 And gaming.

+Learning MARKDOWN to make a pretier README LOL